-- architecture The container architecture. - config The container config - created\at The time the container was created - devices The devices for the container - ephemeral Whether the container is ephemeral - expanded\config An expanded version of the config
+- architecture The instance architecture.

+- config The instance config

+- created_at The time the instance was created

+- devices The devices for the instance

+- ephemeral Whether the instance is ephemeral

-- expanded\devices An expanded version of devices - name (Read only) The name of the container.
-This attribute serves as the primary identifier of a container - description A description given to the container - profiles A list of profiles applied to the container - status (Read only) A string representing the status of the container - last used at (Read only) when the container was last used - status\code (Read only) A LXD status code of the container - stateful (Read only) Whether the container is stateful
+- expanded_config An expanded version of the config - expanded_devices An expanded version of devices - name (Read only) The name of the instance.
+This attribute serves as the primary identifier of an instance - description A description given to the instance - profiles A list of profiles applied to the instance - status (Read only) A string representing the status of the instance - last_used_at (Read only) when the instance was last used - location (Read only) the host of the instance in a cluster - type (Read only) whether a container (default) or virtual-machine - status_code (Read only) A LXD status code of the instance - stateful (Read only) Whether the instance is stateful

-6.3 Container methods
+6.3 Instance methods

-- rename Rename a container.
-Because name is the key, it cannot be renamed by simply changing the name of the container as an attribute and calling save.
-The new name is the first argument and, as the method is asynchronous, you may pass wait=True as well. - save Update container's configuration - state Get the expanded state of the container. - start Start the container - stop Stop the container - restart Restart the container - freeze Suspend the container - unfreeze Resume the container - execute Execute a command on the container.
-The first argument is a list, in the form of subprocess.
-Popen with each item of the command as a separate item in the list.
-Returns a tuple of (exit\code, stdout, stderr).
-This method will block while the command is executed. - raw\interactive\execute Execute a command on the container.
-It will return an url to an interactive websocket and the execution only starts after a client connected to the websocket. - migrate Migrate the container.
+- rename Rename an instance.
+Because name is the key, it cannot be renamed by simply changing the name of the instance as an attribute and calling save.
+The new name is the first argument and, as the method is asynchronous, you may pass wait=True as well. - save Update instance's configuration - state Get the expanded state of the instance. - start Start the instance - stop Stop the instance - restart Restart the instance - freeze Suspend the instance - unfreeze Resume the instance - execute Execute a command on the instance.
+The first argument is a list, in the form of subprocess.Popen with each item of the command as a separate item in the list.
+Returns a tuple of (exit_code, stdout, stderr).
+This method will block while the command is executed. - raw_interactive_execute Execute a command on the instance.
+It will return an url to an interactive websocket and the execution only starts after a client connected to the websocket. - migrate Migrate the instance.
 The first argument is a client connection to the destination server.
 This call is asynchronous, so wait=True is optional.
-The container on the new client is returned.
-If live=True is passed to the function call, then the container is live migrated (see the LXD documentation for further details). - publish Publish the container as an image.
-Note the container must be stopped in order to use this method.
-If wait=True is passed, then the image is returned. - restore\snapshot Restore a snapshot by name.
+The instance on the new client is returned.
+If live=True is passed to the function call, then the instance is live migrated (see the LXD documentation for further details). - publish Publish the instance as an image.
+Note the instance must be stopped in order to use this method.
+If wait=True is passed, then the image is returned. - restore_snapshot Restore a snapshot by name.

-If you'd only like to fetch a single container by its name...
+If you'd only like to fetch a single instance by its name...

 '''

-client.containers.get('my-container')
+client.instances.get('my-instance')

-<container.Container at 0x7f95d8af72b0>
+<instance.Instance at 0x7f95d8af72b0>

 '''

-If you're looking to operate on all containers of a LXD instance, you can get a list of all LXD containers with all.
+If you're looking to operate on all instances of a LXD instance, you can get a list of all LXD instances with all.

 '''

-client.containers.all()
+client.instances.all()

-[<container.Container at 0x7f95d8af72b0>,]
+[<instance.Instance at 0x7f95d8af72b0>,]

 '''

-In order to create a new Container, a container config dictionary is needed, containing a name and the source.
+In order to create a new Instance, an instance config dictionary is needed, containing a name and the source.
 A create operation is asynchronous, so the operation will take some time.
-If you'd like to wait for the container to be created before the command returns, you'll pass wait=True as well.
+If you'd like to wait for the instance to be created before the command returns, you'll pass wait=True as well.

 '''

-config = {'name': 'my-container', 'source': {'type': 'none'}}
+config = {'name': 'my-instance', 'source': {'type': 'none'}, 'type': 'container'}

-container = client.containers.create(config, wait=False)
+instance = client.instances.create(config, wait=False)

-container
+instance

-<container.Container at 0x7f95d8af72b0>
+<instance at 0x7f95d8af72b0>

 '''

-If you were to use an actual image source, you would be able to operate on the container, starting, stopping, snapshotting, and deleting the container.
-You can also modify container config (limits and etc).
+If you were to use an actual image source, you would be able to operate on the instance, starting, stopping, snapshotting, and deleting the instance.
+You can also modify instance config (limits and etc).